Consulate General of the United States, Shanghai

-The Consulate General of the United States in Shanghai is one of the six American diplomatic and consular posts in the People's Republic of China.
+The Consulate General of the United States in Shanghai is one of the five American diplomatic and consular posts in the People's Republic of China.

 First established in 1844 following the signing of the Treaty of Wanghia, the U.S. Consulate General in Shanghai had a presence until the conclusion of the Chinese Communist Revolution and it closed in 1950.
 It reopened in 1980 at its present location at 1469 Huai Hai Zhong Road (at the corner with Urumqi Road) in an early 20th-century mansion.

 The Consulate General has two other offices in Shanghai.
 The Consular Section (American Citizen Services Unit & Nonimmigrant Visa Unit) is located in the Westgate Mall and the Public Affairs Section is located in the Shanghai Centre both on Nanjing West Road.

 History

 The history of the U.S. Consulate General in Shanghai dates from the earliest days of diplomatic relations between the United States and China.
 The Consulate General is among the oldest American diplomatic and consular posts in the Far East, and the second oldest in China.